 For years Oikos Tree Crops bought a lot of grafted black mulberries from other nurseries.
 Unfortunately they are not hardy at my farm.
 Black mulberry has a huge range in its native habitat, however most of the selection process was done in warmer climates where it rarely dips below freezing.
 Of course those are nice selections in warmer climates but not in Michigan and other cold regions of the U.S. above zone 7 or 8.
-Over time, further clonal reproduction will be done on specific selections.
 My focus is on large leaves, tall broad habit of growth, open tree structure and resistance to the myriad of existing mulberry diseases and of course quantities of delicious fruit.
 Size of fruit is not a priority but hardiness is critical in zone 5.
 Flavor for mulberry is critical as too sweet or insipid, then few will appreciate new varieties even if they are fruitful in zone 5.
-Further selections as well as seed strains can easily be done with the groundwork done on this seed source.
+Further selections as well as seed strains can easily be done with the groundwork done on this Ecos seed source.

 To germinate the seed: Mulberry seed has only small dormancy or none at all.
 If planted on the surface of the soil the seeds will sprout quickly.
 They do damp off easy and are loved by slugs.
 Provide good soil aeration for this seed.
 Dormancy hastens germination with this species and can be done in the refrigerator prior to sowing for 60 days at 34-38F.
 This will hasten and unify germination.
 Add a little lightly moist sand in a zip lock bag for the seeds and refrigerate for 60 days then lightly seed on top of a flat.
 Seeds will sprout in a few days.

 |Genus & Species||Morus nigra|